புன்னை இலை / பிரிஞ்சி இலை (Tamil) – BAY LEAF (English) – TEJ PATHA(Hindi)

 - They were to induce abortions and to have many magical qualities.

 - Useful for treating high blood sugar, migraine headaches, bacterial and fungal infections, and gastric ulcers.

-- Bay leaf is also an antifungal and antibacterial, and has also been used to treat rheumatism, amenorrhea, and colic.
+- Bay leaf is also an antifungal and antibacterial, and has also been to treat rheumatism, amenorrhea, and colic.